fsprojects/FSharp.Data.GraphQL/docs/content/index.md

     { FirstName = "Travis"; LastName = "Smith" } ]
 ```

-Then expose it through the schema - GraphQL standard defines it's own type system, that can be integrated with any other programming language:
+Then expose it through the schema - GraphQL language defines it's own type system, that can be integrated with any other programming language:

 ```fsharp
 open FSharp.Data.GraphQL